jundalisay/superblist/content/en/research/descartes/world/chapter-10.md

 There are several things to note concerning the planets.

-1. They all tend toward the center of the heliosphere that contains them.
+1. They all tend toward the center of the stellar gravitational territory that contains them.

-They can never arrive at those centers since the sun and fixed stars already occupy the center.
+They can never arrive at those centers since the sun and stars already occupy the center.

 Let: